pegasystems/pega-helm-charts/charts/pega/README.md

 ## NIST SP 800-53 and NIST SP 800-131

 Set the `highlySecureCryptoModeEnabled` flag to `true` to comply with NIST SP 800-53 and NIST SP 800-131.
+**Deprecated: Do not set highlySecureCryptoModeEnabled to true unless FIPS has already been enabled using this flag.**

 For example:
 ```yaml